cole-brokamp/RFinfer/README.md

 #### Infinitesimal Jackknife

-This package is based on work completed for my dissertation.
-For more details, see: http://colebrokamp.com/dissertation
+This package is based on simulation experiments in:

+Cole Brokamp, MB Rao, Patrick Ryan, Roman Jandarov.
+A comparison of resampling and recursive partitioning methods in random forest for estimating the asymptotic variance using the infinitesimal jackknife. *Stat*. *In Press*.

+A preprint is available at [https://arxiv.org/pdf/1706.06150.pdf](https://arxiv.org/pdf/1706.06150.pdf)